ksu-cs-textbooks/cis400/content/B-git-and-github/12-release.md

 Releases also get a human-readable name.
 For this class, you should use the assignment name as the release name, i.e. Milestone 0.

 ## Step 4 - Submit your Release URL on K-State Online
 Once you have finished creating the release, GitHub should take you to the release page.
-You can also navigate there by clicking the specific release under the "Releases" heading on the right-hand side of your repository lannding page.
+You can also navigate there by clicking the specific release under the "Releases" heading on the right-hand side of your repository landing page.
 Copy the URL of this page; it is what you will submit on Canvas.

 ![Release URL](/images/b.11.4.png)